 The students seconded Ms. Vijaya’s opinion.
 They were thrilled at the chance they received to work with an artist whose work inspired them.
 Suma Sowdi, a first-year BSc Life Sciences student at Jain (Deemed-to-be University) was totally impressed by Francoise’s work.
 “We have to use our imagination to connect the stories of these dolls.
 The doll exhibit that depicted sexual assault moved me.
 The way Francoise has depicted it is heart-wrenching and the doll spoke to me about the atrocities faced by the women in our society,” she said.

 Some of the students volunteered to explain the concepts behind dolls, which were arranged in stalls thematically.
 They got the brief regarding the tales of the dolls from none other than Francoise herself and they explained the ideas to the visitors with vitality and compassion.
 Srija Bhattacharya a volunteer and first-year BSc Life Sciences student at Jain (Deemed-to-be University) had this to say, "I think this is a very unique way of portraying social issues.
 It attracts the imagination of the viewers, especially young children.
 These children are not aware of the symbolic significance of these dolls or the stories that they carry, but we can hold their attention and try to educate them about the social inequalities in the society and the need to eradicate them."

 Francoise’s dolls are representations of the stories she observes in day-to-day life.
-“People’s life are sacred and it has to be respected.
+“People’s life is sacred and it has to be respected.
 My dolls are the manifestations of this sacred spirit inherent in human beings, and through these dolls, I try to create awareness about the inequalities and fissures in the society,” she said.
 Francoise Bosteels intends to persevere with her social work in India until her health permits.
 Let us hope that she continues to make dolls and inspire the next generation.